 • Extra virgin olive oil: It’s important to use a high-quality extra-virgin olive oil to make the vinaigrette for this salad as tasty as can be–head over to our shop to stock up.

 • Seasonings: Kosher salt and Aleppo pepper draw out the flavor of the beans and tuna.
-I prefer Aleppo pepper to red pepper flakes because it’s less spicy and has a fruity flavor that pairs well with the cherry tomatoes.
+I prefer Aleppo pepper to red pepper flakes because it’s less spicy and its fruity flavor that pairs well with the cherry tomatoes.
+To learn more, read: What Is Aleppo Pepper and How to Use It.

 • Cannellini beans: Large, white cannellini beans provide a creamy counterpoint to the tuna, and make the salad a satisfying meal.